 Teaching and assessment

-Your learning experience will typically be through a combination of:
+Contact hours will be a combination of:

 - seminars from invited speakers in industry and academia